Joseph Molina: Other positions

+Recognition

 Molina received the Ernst & Young Greater Los Angeles Entrepreneur of the Year Award in 2002.
 In the same year, he was inducted into the Long Beach Community College Hall of Fame.
 He became an honoree of the Greater Long Beach National Conference for Community and Justice.
 Time Magazine featured him as one of America's most influential Hispanics in 2005.